-Brussels Sprout Slaw is a super simple salad that even those who aren’t crazy about Brussels Sprouts like!
+Brussel Sprouts Slaw is a super simple salad that even those who aren’t crazy about Brussel Sprouts like!
+An easy coleslaw recipe!

 Have you ‘gone green?’
 Spring is the time.